 The station has a set of PMR radios (walkie talkies) for use at the K2B and other outdoor events.
 Around the hospital we use the superb Vocera units to communicate with each other.
 These utilise the NHS WiFi system and enable us to set up a three way communications link with our studio.

-January 2017 will see the full refurbishment of our main studio, the KC studio, with new carpets and modern open plan furniture.
-The desk speakers have already been replaced by higher powered ceiling speakers and the NHS have installed a lovely new external fire door.
+January 2017 saw the full refurbishment of our main studio, the KC studio, with new carpets and modern open plan furniture.
+The desk speakers were replaced by higher powered ceiling speakers and the NHS have installed a lovely new external fire door.
 Along with the repaired radiator, it’s now lovely and warm in winter!
-We intend adding larger and additional computer monitors, providing our presenters with access to up to date information at the touch of a button, along with keyboards for the visually impaired.
-The station has also purchased a 4 channel headphone amplifier, so that guests will have individual control of volume and their own graphic equalizer controls!
+We added larger and additional computer monitors, providing our presenters with access to up to date information at the touch of a button, along with keyboards for the visually impaired.
+The station has also purchased a 4 channel headphone amplifier, so that guests now have individual control of volume and their own graphic equalizer controls!